 - Aviation merit reorder slides guide the following discussion: Naval Aviation is a large and competitive community.
-Those officers who are consistently recognized as Early Promote (EP) performers in competitive summary groups during both sea and shore assignments should receive first priority for merit reordering.
-Priority should be given to officers who have earned a #1 EP FITREP in a competitive summary group as a Commanding Officer of an Operational Aviation squadron and have been a top 10 percent EP in all prior assignments.
-All communities value longer periods of recognized performance as a Commanding Officer.
-Naval Aviation values follow-on shore tours in nominative assignments and Naval Aviation Enterprise (NAE) - valued community staff assignments (N98, PERS-43, NAWDC, CNAF/CNAL EA).
+Those officers who are consistently recognized as Early Promote performers in competitive summary groups during both sea and shore assignments should receive first priority for merit reordering.
+Priority should be given to officers who have earned a #1 EP FITREP in a competitive summary group during their department head tour and have been a top 10 percent EP in all prior assignments.
+TACAIR/Rotary communities value longer periods of recognized performance, but Maritime communities do not discriminate by milestone duration.
+Naval aviation values follow-on shore tours in nominative assignments and NAE-valued community staff assignments (N98, PERS-43, NAWDC).
 Priority should be given to officers who earn an EP FITREP in one of these assignments.
-Aviation Officers selected for a bonus command opportunity (FRS) or Major Command (CVN nuclear power pipeline) should also be prioritized.
-Finally, additional consideration should be given to officers who have completed in-residence graduate education; met the criteria as a Joint Qualified Officer; and/or officers who have completed a tour in Financial Management or Operations Analysis. - c.
+Finally, additional consideration should be given to officers who have completed graduate education, a tour in Financial Management, Operations Analysis, and/or officers who have completed an IA/GSA. - c.
 Surface Warfare merit reorder slides guide the following discussion: Surface Warfare is a large and competitive community.
-Those officers with breakout performance (EP hard break, #1 or #2 soft break) in Command at Sea of a ship with a completed master's degree should receive first priority for merit reordering.
-Additional consideration should be given to officers with JPME Phase II and/or JSO complete and stand-out performance in post-command assignments in significant community (CNSP/CNSL, SWSC, N95/N96, NSMWDC, PERS-41) or operational tours (for nuclear-trained SWOs stand-out performance as Reactor Officer). - d.
-Submarine merit reorder slides guide the following discussion: Those officers recognized as top performers based on rankings while serving (or having served) as a CO should receive first priority for merit reordering.
+Those officers screened for or serving in XO/CO Fleet-up billets with stand-out performance as a DH Afloat (consistent MP/EP breakouts throughout DH tours) should receive first priority for merit reordering.
+Additional consideration should be given to officers with a completed Master's degree and either breakout performance in Early Command (EP hard break, #1 or #2 soft break) or post-DH stand-out performance in production and/or community tours (CNSP/CNSL, SWSC, N95/N96, NSMWDC, PERS-41). - d.
+Submarine merit reorder slides guide the following discussion: Those officers recognized as top performers based on rankings while serving (or having served) as a CO or XO, and are recommended for command, should receive first priority for merit reordering.
 Additional consideration should be given to officers who have been consistently recognized as EP performers in competitive summary groups during assignments.